-The Bank will comply with all applicable Environmental, Labour, Health and Safety and relevant laws and regulatory frameworks of the Republic of Mauritius and its country of operations.
+The Bank complies with all applicable Environmental, Labour, Health and Safety and relevant laws and regulatory frameworks of the Republic of Mauritius and its country of operations.

-In addition, the Bank will comply to all requirements of the General Data Protection Regulations (GDPR) and Data Protection Act (DPA) in the application of the Environmental and Social Policy.
+In addition, the Bank complies to all requirements of the General Data Protection Regulations (GDPR) and Data Protection Act (DPA) in the application of the Environmental and Social Policy.